apache/paimon/docs/content/migration/clone-tables.md

 # Clone Tables

-Paimon supports clone tables of the latest Snapshot for data migration.
+Paimon supports cloning tables for data migration.

-{{< hint info >}}
-1、Clone Tables only support batch mode yet.
-Please use -D execution.runtime-mode=batch or -yD execution.runtime-mode=batch (for the ON-YARN scenario) to run clone job.

-2、If you want clone job runs quickly, you can add parameter parallelism.

-3、Only support Flink now.
-{{< /hint >}}

-## Clone Table
-The target table needs to be a non-existent table, and it will have the exact same schema (only the schema for current snapshot) as the source table.

-To run a Flink batch job for clone, follow these instructions.

-### LatestSnapshot
-Clone the latest snapshot of the source table, copying all the files required for the snapshot to the new target table.

-{{< tabs "clone-tables" >}}

-{{< tab "Flink" >}}

-Flink SQL currently does not support statements related to clone, so we have to submit the clone job through `flink run`.
+Currently, only table files used by the latest snapshot will be cloned.

-Run the following command to submit a clone job for the table's latest Snapshot.
+To clone a table, run the following command to submit a clone job.
+If the table you clone is not modified at the same time, it is recommended to submit a Flink batch job for better performance.
+However, if you want to clone the table while writing it at the same time, submit a Flink streaming job for automatic failure recovery.

 ```bash
 <FLINK_HOME>/bin/flink run \